Cancer Risk Reduction & Treatment Resources

 IU has resources and policies that can help provide support to employees diagnosed with cancer or those caring for someone diagnosed with cancer.

-IU Cancer Support Resource Guide: Learn about IU medical plan coverage, IU Benefits, community support services and groups, survivorship care plans, and more.
+IU Cancer Support Resource Guide: This guide provides information and resources for IU employees, such as IU medical plan coverage for cancer diagnosis, community support services and groups, survivorship plans, advocacy, and more.

 Care.com: Eligible employees have access to IU's premium Care.com membership to search for care options such as backup care, home & pet care, child care, and more.